 “Vision plays such a crucial role in a child’s ability to succeed,” says Dr. Goodhew.
 “There’s no better time than Children’s Vision Month for parents to take the steps necessary to make sure their children are ready to learn - and it starts with an eye exam.”

-OAO recommends that children have their first eye exam at six months-old, another between the ages of two and five and annually thereafter, to ensure good vision and development.
+OAO recommends that children have their first eye exam at six months-old, another at age three, and annually thereafter to ensure good vision and development.
 In Ontario, eye exams are covered by OHIP for children up to 19 years-old.

 Find an optometrist near you.